TIY-LR/razer-cars/general/login.md

 * A user can login with username and password
   - OAuth2 using Ember Simple Auth and Microsoft Identity
-* A guest user sees "Login" in the navigation bar
-  - Navigates to `/login`
-* An authenticated user sees "Logout" in the navigation bar
-  - Invalidates user session

 ## Design